 Are there any other costs?
 Is there anything I need to bring?

 Basic and essential materials will be provided, however the course takes place in a general rather than a specialist studio and you will be expected to supply and bring any specialist materials or equipment, or fund your own access to, for example, a print, ceramics or digital studio.
 Some equipment and resources are available to you on studio days, but will need to be discussed and organised through the application process.
 You should prepare for each studio session, and book or bring any materials or resources you may require.

 When I've finished, what course can I do next?

-Past students have gone on to set up their own studios, participate in solo and group exhibitions and festivals, establish artist collectives and working groups, and participate in artist residencies in London and overseas.
+Past students have gone on to set up their own studios, participate in solo and group exhibitions and festivals locally, nationally, and internationally; establish artist collectives and working groups; and participate in artist residencies in London and overseas.
 Many students have progressed onto post-graduate art courses across London and in other European countries, studying at major London art universities including Goldsmiths, Central St Martins and City and Guilds.